 During this extensive trial and piloting process we record detailed attendance statistics.
 Not only does this data help us modify existing programs and improve clubs’ timetables, it gives us a strong understanding of current and emerging trends.
 This data shows that while the levels of program popularity vary across our clubs, the national macro trends are fairly consistent.
 We consider this information alongside the data we collect from 1,000 clubs internationally – and we find that the patterns we see in New Zealand are typically echoed in most, though not all, clubs around the globe.

 So what does the data show?
 The numbers from Les Mills New Zealand show these are the current trends:

-- The cycle category (which includes RPM™, LES MILLS SPRINT™ and THE TRIP™) is the third best performing category, and currently showing an exciting resurgence.
+The cycle category (which includes RPM™, LES MILLS SPRINT™ and THE TRIP™) is the third best performing category, and showing an exciting resurgence.
 Note that we charge a booking fee of NZ$5 for live cycle classes.
-Price modelling research shows that attendance would increase by 50% if we were to lower that booking fee to $2.50.
-We are likely to do in future for off-peak classes.
+Price modelling research shows that attendance would increase by 50 per cent if we were to lower that booking fee to $2.50.
+We are likely to do this in the future for off-peak classes.

-- Virtual class attendance continues to grow slowly, most notably in the cycle studio where it has enabled us to run classes in off-peak times.
-In our newest club however – one-year-old Les Mills Newmarket – it comprises 20 per cent of all group fitness attendances, despite very high numbers of live classes.
-We believe this is due to ground-breaking studio design innovations in this club, and I plan to cover this further in future editions of Fit Business.
+Virtual class attendance continues to grow slowly, most notably in the cycle studio where virtual workouts are enabling us to run more classes in off-peak times.
+In our newest club however – one-year-old Les Mills Newmarket – virtual workouts make up 20 per cent of all group fitness attendances, despite a very high number of live classes.
+We believe that this is due to the club's ground-breaking studio design innovations, and I plan to cover this further in future editions of Fit Business.

-With these insights in mind, now’s the perfect time to consider the ideal timetable for you club – what should your 2017 timetable look like?
+With these insights in mind, now’s the perfect time to consider the ideal timetable for your club – what should your timetable look like?